OverviewWhy Work at TMC?

 We provide high quality, evidence based and outcomes driven care to the patient while recognizing the inherent worth, dignity, and uniqueness of each individual.

-Nursing Orientation: Nursing orientation is a structured process that is individualized to assist both experienced nurses and new graduates to successfully integrate into the work setting.
-Working in concert with nursing leadership, the unit based educators assist with unit-specific competency based education.
+Nursing Orientation Nursing orientation is a structured process that is individualized to assist both experienced nurses and new graduates to successfully integrate into the work setting.
+Working in concert with nursing leadership, the corporate clinical nurse consultants assist with unit-specific competency based education.
 The unit educator partners with the new hires to ensure a successful transition into independent practice.

-Nurse Residency Programs: Truman Medical Centers' nurse residency programs provide a structured 3 to 6 month clinical and classroom program that provides the new graduate nurse or inexperienced RN with the opportunity to increase knowledge, education, technical skills and professional behaviors.
-Built on Benner's model from ''Novice to Expert'' the clinical nurse resident will be able to demonstrate competency in direct patient care through a formulated and supervised clinical experience.
-Residency programs are available in Med-Surg, Perinatal, Critical Care, Emergency Nursing, and Behavioral Health.
+TMC’s nurse residency programs provide a structured twelve month clinical and classroom program that provides the new graduate nurse or inexperienced RN with the opportunity to increase knowledge, education, technical skills, and professional behaviors.
+Built on Benner's model from ''Novice to Expert'', the clinical nurse resident will be able to demonstrate competency in direct patient care through a formulated and supervised clinical experience.
+Residency programs are available in Med-Surg., Perinatal, Critical Care, Emergency Nursing, and Behavioral Health.

-Clinical Affiliations: As an academic medical center, TMC partners with strong nursing programs across the greater Kansas City area.
-We share training affiliations with several schools including the University of Missouri-Kansas City, William Jewell School of Nursing, Penn Valley Community College, and University of Central Missouri.
+As an academic medical center, TMC partners with strong nursing programs across the greater Kansas City area.
+We share training affiliations with several schools including the University of Missouri-Kansas City, William Jewell School of Nursing, Penn Valley Community College, MidAmerican Nazarene University, and University of Central Missouri.
 Whether students are pursuing an ADN, BSN or MSN, Truman Medical Centers offers a stimulating learning experience.

-Continuing Education: Nursing Workforce Development Department supports many continuing education programs, including Basic Cardiac Life Support, ACLS, Neonatal Resuscitation, and Intermediate Fetal Monitoring.
+The Nursing Workforce Development Department supports many continuing education programs, including Basic Cardiac Life Support, Advanced Cardiac Life Support, Neonatal Resuscitation, and Intermediate Fetal Monitoring.
 Most classes are free or offered at a nominal charge to employees.
 Ongoing educational opportunities are based on the results from the Annual Educational Assessment.
 Most of the offerings include nursing continuing education credit.

 TMC places high value on people and relationships.
 This is evidenced by the adoption of the Relationship Based Care (RBC) model which places the patient and family in the center of the TMC environment.
-RBC is a culture shift to welcoming, appreciating, valuing, and empathizing and demonstrating these behaviors to the patients, family, and our colleagues.
+RBC is a culture shift to welcoming, appreciating, valuing, and empathizing and demonstrating these behaviors to the patients, families and our colleagues.
 Nurses are called to model these behaviors in our everyday interactions.
 Patient and nursing satisfaction is a one of the goals of RBC.
-Truman Medical Center partners with Press Ganey to provide our patients with a voice.
 We want to be the hospital of choice for Kansas City, and patient satisfaction is the key to achieving this goal.
-Through the active use of caring behaviors by TMC nurses we are confident patient and nursing satisfaction scores will continue to rise.
+Through the active use of caring behaviors by TMC nurses, we are confident patient and nursing satisfaction scores will continue to rise.

 It's hard to believe that I have been at TMC almost 25 years!